 The increased exempt amount will therefore be used during application periods that start this year.
 On the other hand, the increased exempt amount can no longer be used for application periods starting on or after 1 July 2021.

-Examining labour policy requirements
+Examining labour policy requirements/No longer valid

 The TE Office has not examined the labour policy requirements of people laid off on or after 16 March 2020.
 The change does not apply to people who were laid off before this date or who are completely unemployed.